sue991/CoFiNER/README.md

 # Enhancing Low-resource Fine-grained Named Entity Recognition by Leveraging Coarse-grained Datasets

-This repository contains the code for the paper [Enhancing Low-resource Fine-grained Named Entity Recognition by Leveraging Coarse-grained Datasets](https://openreview.net/forum?id=nIp7wkMeMP), in EMNLP 2023.
+This repository contains the code for the paper [Enhancing Low-resource Fine-grained Named Entity Recognition by Leveraging Coarse-grained Datasets](https://openreview.net/forum?id=nIp7wkMeMP)(To Be Updated), in EMNLP 2023.

 ## Requirements
     pytorch==2.0.1